 - Factitious Disorder (FD): FD is the deliberate use of lies and/or exaggerations concerning psychological and/or physical symptoms solely for the purpose of assuming the role of a sick person (formerly known as Munchausen’s Syndrome).
 In contrast, the archetypal pathological liar doesn’t want to appear sick to other people.

-• Borderline Personality Disorder (BPD): BPD is the condition where people have long-term patterns of unstable and/or turbulent emotions.
+- Borderline Personality Disorder (BPD): BPD is a condition where people have long-term patterns of unstable and/or turbulent emotions.
 Pathological lying and being deceitful are core characteristics of BPD and lies are typically told for personal profit or pleasure.
-Although.
-BPD patients typically have contradictory views about themselves and lack a consistent self-identity.
+Although, BPD patients typically have contradictory views about themselves and lack a consistent self-identity.
 A lack of impulse control may facilitate the distortions and lies told.

 - Antisocial Personality Disorder (APD): APD is the condition in which the sufferer has a long-term pattern of manipulating, exploiting, or violating the rights of others (and is often criminal).
 Those with APD often lie repeatedly and consistently for personal satisfaction alone.
 Although those with APD are often pathological liars, archetypal pathological liars rarely have disordered antisocial personalities.